Scheduling Policies & Procedures

 All other incoming students will take placement tests on one of the specified testing days in the late spring before the start of their ninth-grade year.
 For all students, St. Joseph’s will consider the following in determining placement:

 - Final report card grades as part of their application packet.
-(In most cases, a minimum score of 77 is required for a student to move on in the course of study.)

 - Subject-specific teacher recommendations addressing the student’s readiness to advance to the next level course in the department.